 Now, when your commute has shrunk and is simply down the hall, your customer base has suddenly widened to, well, the entire world!
 Talk about increasing the size of your target audience!

-In this chapter I’ll introduce you to more than twenty ways to help boost the search for customers depending on the work you do.
-This should help prepare you on your decision into your new career,
+In this chapter, I’ll introduce you to more than twenty ways to help boost the search for customers depending on the work you do.
+This should help prepare you for your decision into your new career,

 Keep in mind, once you discover exactly what career you’re entering (who says you only need tackle on business!), you may not be able to utilize all of these, but it does provide you with an idea of what’s available.

 You may also discover (with a twinge of delight!) that some of these methods are really no different than finding work the old-fashioned way out in the brick and mortar world.